JoGorska/hotel-booking/README.md

   "client_x509_cert_url": ""
 }
 ```
+## Initial settings to run the project locally

 ### Forking the GitHub repository
 By forking out of this repository you will be able to view and edit the code without affecting the original repository.